 Figure 4: Static water contact angle (A); dynamic water contact angle (WCA) determined for individual samples by goniometry (B); chemical stability measured by changes in WCA after immersion of the samples into the water and measuring of WCA (C).

 The bacterial anti-adhesive properties of the prepared materials were determined by CFU counting of two bacterial strains of S. epidermidis and E. coli, which were in contact with the evaluated samples for 4 h.
 For this purpose, three concentrations of bacterial inocula were chosen, i.e., 8×108, 4×107, and 1×104 per mL.
 As for E. coli, at the two higher concentrations, 4 h contact with the prepared materials did not result in a decrease in number of grown bacteria.
 However, for S. epidermidis at 8×108 concentration, there was ca 20 % decrease in the bacteria grown when incubated with modified Ti or SS samples, which was further pronounced to a ca 60 % decrease at lower, 4×107 per mL, concentration of bacteria for modified SS samples (data not shown) in comparison to untreated control as well as pristine samples.
 Notably, at the lowest concentration of bacteria, i.e., 1×104 per mL, the modified Ti or SS impacted the number of both bacterial strains E. coli and S. epidermidis, see Fig. 5A.
 At these conditions, there was ca 30 % decrease in the E. coli CFU number after 4 h incubation with pristine and modified SS and pristine Ti.
 Even more pronounced effect on lower adhesion of bacteria had modified Ti, the 4 h contact of which with the bacteria resulted in reduction of E. coli CFU number by ca 70 %.
 Interestingly, for S. epidermidis at the concentration of bacteria 1×104 per mL, the inhibition efficiency of modified Ti and SS samples after 4 h incubation differed from that for E. coli.
 Here, the most efficient in bacterial growth inhibition was modified SS, the presence of which resulted in a decrease of S. epidermidis CFU number by ca 95 %, while modified Ti by ca 50 %.
 In contrast to the results gained for E. coli, no effect on the CFU number of S. epidermidis was detected for pristine Ti and SS.
-These results were further confirmed by SEM images of the bacteria on all types of samples, see Fig. 5B, C. Moreover, the data from SEM analysis document that only a negligible number of bacteria of both strains adhered on modified Ti and SS samples when compared to rather heavily colonized pristine samples.
+These results were further confirmed by SEM images of the bacteria on all types of samples, see Fig. 5B, C. Moreover, the data from SEM analysis document that only a negligible number of bacteria of both strains adhered on modified Ti and SS samples when compared to heavily colonized pristine samples.

+The differences between the observed adhesive behaviour can be understood by the original surface characteristics of the substrate (namely, surface area, porosity, and roughness) which are different between the SS and Ti as shown before, and by the original biocompatibility.
+Also from the way, each bacterial strain adheres to the surface (surface binding with different proteins in the case of E.coli and S. epidermidis) [37, 38].
+However, all samples showed less adhesion of bacteria after the bonding, which means that the surface would become more bacteria resistant, which might protect medical devices from causing infections, or even rejection of prosthetics.

 Figure 5: The number of colony-forming units (CFU) of S. epidermidis and E. coli incubated for 4 h with the pristine and modified Ti and SS samples (A).
 SEM images of S. epidermidis (B) E. coli (C) on pristine and modified Ti (I and II, respectively) and stainless steel pristine and modified (III and IV respectively).